HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Author(s):

 - Authors may decide to withdraw an RFC at any point in time.
-The difference between a withdrawl and a rejection is that the rejected RFC has fully completed the review period and addressed all comment with the rough consensus being a rejection whereas a withdrawl has not yet fully completed the review process.
+The difference between a withdrawal and a rejection is that the rejected RFC has fully completed the review period and addressed all comment with the rough consensus being a rejection whereas a withdrawal has not yet fully completed the review process.
 Replace "rfc-community-review" with "rfc-withdrawn" and close the pull request with the rationale in the comment.

 #### Shepherd:

-- Announce the withdrawl of the RFC on the HumanCellAtlas #dcp slack channel.
+- Announce the withdrawal of the RFC on the HumanCellAtlas #dcp slack channel.
 Include a link to the RFC pull request:

   **EXAMPLE**

   ***@channel**: Authors have withdrawn the RFC for the RFC Process - https://github.com/HumanCellAtlas/dcp-community/pull/27*

 ### Deprecating RFCs

+Over time, it is expected that RFCs that are approved and implemented will eventually be replaced by newer processes or technologies.
+In this case, an RFC will be deprecated (note that the difference between Deprecated and Withdrawn is that in the former, the RFC has already been approved and implemented while in the latter, the RFC has not yet been approved).

 #### Author(s):